 - 400-600g pasta of your choice (We love our duck ragù with pappardelle)

 - In a large pot or dutch oven, heat a tablespoon of olive oil.
 Add your duck legs and brown on all sides.
 Once crisp and golden in colour, remove the duck from the pot and set aside.
+If using duck breast, you don't have to remove before adding the other ingredients.

 - Add another glug of olive oil if necessary (the duck will likely have rendered enough fat that you do not need to do so), before adding the onion, carrot, and celery.
 Sauté over a medium heat until softened, then add the garlic and sage leaves.
 Continue to fry until the mixture is fragrant.